 The United States has never fought a war of conquest.
 The Revolutionary War was waged to gain freedom from the tyranny of King George.
 The Civil War was fought to end slavery in this country.
-The Americans defended liberty in World War Two against the murderous collectivism of the Nazis.
-Even the Spanish-American War was fought against the brutal colonialism of the Spanish Empire, with the eventual result of Spain’s former possessions gaining greater freedom.
+The Americans defended liberty in World War II against the murderous collectivism of the Nazis.
+Even the Spanish-American War was fought against the brutal colonialism of the Spanish Empire.